praerie/notes/Chapter-2.md

 Attention should be focused on the most important changes, generally fixing tools that generate the most complaints.
 Cost and the risk of holding up production may prohibit you from optimizing a sub-optimal pipeline.

+## Section 2.12: Post-Production or Finalling: An Overview

+Post-production or finalling is the last chance to improve a product.
+It is at this stage that *film and game pipelines diverge radically*.

+In an animated feature, the film will be nearly completed with final images already rendered.

+In games, some of the most technical work is yet to come; bugs and gameplay issues are resolved during finalling.